Bratajit-03/Pet-Emotion-Recognition/README.md

 ## Dataset:

-The Dataset used in this project can be acquire from - [Kaggle](https://www.kaggle.com/datasets/anshtanwar/pets-facial-expression-dataset).
+The Dataset used in this project can be acquired from - [Kaggle](https://www.kaggle.com/datasets/anshtanwar/pets-facial-expression-dataset).

 ## License: